Javi-Gallego/FSD_Proyecto6/README.md

 As super_admin you can also see all pending appointments of the shop and you can search for any client using different filters: name, email and rol(if you want to filter for user or tattoo_artist)

-Users can make, see and update their own appointments, they can also see and update their profiles.

-All people, without a login, can see the services and the catalog of the shop.

-Tattoo artists can see what appointments have scheduled.

 ## Stack